Co-sponsored by Municipal Research and Services Center

 This training is designed to meet the specific requirements for elected officials under the Open Government Training Act.

-This live webinar is open to any elected or appointed official or staff from member cities.
+This event is open to any elected or appointed official or staff from member cities.

 Registration fee: $45 (lunch provided)